 (4) A magistrate who issues a warrant must cause a record to be made of particulars of the grounds that the magistrate has relied on to justify the issue of the warrant.

+[Section 64 amended by No. 33 of 2010 s.
+28.]

 65. Execution of warrant

 (1) If asked by the occupier or a person in charge of the premises, the person executing a warrant must produce it for inspection.